pulilab/vue-qr-reader/README.md

 ## Notes
-Ios support is still a bit shaky, it will be fixed in the next minor version without API changes.
+iOS support is still a bit unstable, it will be fixed in the next minor version without API changes.

-> Huge thanks to the author of [jsQR](https://github.com/cozmo/jsQR) for his awesome work
+> Huge thanks to the author of [jsQR](https://github.com/cozmo/jsQR) for his awesome work!